project-sunbird/sunbird.org-docs/developer-docs/how-to-guide/how_to_seeddata_in_framework.md

 ABC, may choose a predefined category and associate it to their own framework.
 The categories in the framework has terms associated with it.
 These terms are relevant to the created framework and can be created by the organization.

-After you create a framework, you need to seed it with the required data classified under different components such as:
+After you create a framework, it must be seeded with the required data classified under different components such as:
    - Categories
    - Terms
-and  associating these terms and categories
+Once the framework is successfully seeded, then it must be associating with terms and categories.

->Note: Recommending to ensure that there a preplanned classification of content and their associations, this ensures that the framework is usable across the system.
+>**Note**: It is recommended that there is a preplanned classification of content and their associations, this ensures that the framework is usable across the system.

 ### Prerequisites